eabglobal/juniper/docs/tutorial.rst

 map_step-lambda_1     | Finished packaging
 processing_map_step-lambda_1 exited with code 0

-Withoout any arguments, juni will by default look for a file named `manifest.yml`.
+Without any arguments, juni will by default look for a file named `manifest.yml`.
 From that file, juni will create the artifacts in a `./dist` folder.
 The output of the above command creates the following artifacts: